 Fred Tokars was a prominent defense attorney and one-time prosecutor.
 The high-profile lawyer was well-known inside the courtroom, and it shocked his community when he was arrested for the brutal murder of his own wife.
 In August 1993, Fred Tokars was accused of putting a hit out on Sara Tokars so she could not report his alleged involvement in counterfeiting, money laundering and drug trafficking, according to The Los Angeles Times.

-On Saturday, May 12 at 7/6c, Oxygen's "Abuse of Power" will delve into the dark side of Fred Tokars and investigate how a man who dedicated his life to the law found himself on the other side of it.
+Oxygen's "Deadly Power" delved into the dark side of Fred Tokars and investigate how a man who dedicated his life to the law found himself on the other side of it.

 On November 29, 1992, 39-year-old Sara Tokars was shot in the head on a quiet road near the suburban Atlanta home she shared with 40-year-old Fred Tokars.
 She was in the presence of their two young sons during the shooting.
 The man who pulled the trigger, Curtis A. Rower, later confessed to police that he had been contracted by one of Fred's business associates, Eddie C. Lawrence, to murder Sara.

 [Photo: Getty Images]